iamdtang/skaterdav85.github.io/_posts/2015-01-12-jasmine-vs-mocha-chai-and-sinon.md

 });
 ```

 The assertions or expectations are where things start to differ.
 Mocha does not have a built in assertion library.
 There are several options though for both Node and the browser: Chai, should.js, expect.js, and better-assert.
-A lot of developers seem to choose Chai as the assertion library.
+A lot of developers choose Chai as their assertion library.
 Because none of these assertion libraries come with Mocha, this is another thing you will need to load into your setup.
 Chai comes with 3 different assertion flavors.
 It has the `should` style, the `expect` style, and the `assert` style.
 The `expect` style is similar to Jasmine.

 __Jasmine__